hyperledger/iroha/docs/source/references/api_spec.md

 ```

 **CAUTION**: Almost all fields are 64-bit integers and should be handled with care in JavaScript.
 Only the `nanos` field
-is 32-bit integer.
+is a 32-bit integer.
 See `iroha_telemetry::metrics::Status`.

 **Sub-routing**: To obtain the value of a specific field, one can append the name of the field to the path,
 e.g. `status/peers`.
 This returns the corresponding JSON value, inline, so strings are quoted, numbers are not and maps